dmswl0707/transfer-learning_pytorch/README.md

 # tranfer-learning_pytorch

-this is transfer learning with pretrained resnet, changing classifier. it was remarked with korean.
+this is transfer learning exersise with pretrained resnet, changing classifier. it was remarked with korean.
+And file was made in colab(ipynb).